signalfx/otelworkshop/docs/apm/host/python.md

 Each step should be performed in a separate terminal window.

+Make sure your Ubuntu environment was prepared properly as described in the **Preparation** section.

 ## Configure Environment

 **Open the first terminal window** in your Linux instance and set up environment and run Python Flask server using auto-instrumentation: